-- a.
+- emissions and embodied carbon in buildings as much as possible in alignment with UBC's climate action priorities. - c.
 Social, Economic and Environmental Considerations All projects must be designed to integrate sustainable best practices in design including: - i.
 An emphasis on social sustainability to bring students, staff, faculty, local neighbourhood residents, and visitors together for academic, recreational, cultural and leisure activities. - ii.
-Consideration of economic sustainability through use of design and material selection strategies that promote cost-effective, durable, and low maintenance buildings and public realm improvements.

-- iii.
-Environmental sustainability through energy and water demand management, rainwater management; respect for the forested setting for habitat and recreation; encouragement of horticultural diversity and low water-use landscaping; health and well being; and showcasing of learning, research, and demonstration projects. - b.
-All projects must develop specific sustainable design strategies and targets based on goals identified in individual project design briefs. - c.
-Leadership in Energy and Environmental Design (LEED) All building projects, including major renovations, on institutional campus lands must be designed to achieve LEED® Gold certification or equivalent certification.
-In addition, some LEED credits are mandatory for projects at UBC, see the UBC LEED Implementation Guide. - d.
-Sustainability Best Practice Building Design To maximize the environmental sustainability and construction and operating cost efficiencies, all projects are to follow Sustainability Best Practice Building Design Guidelines itemized in Section 2.3.10 of this document. - e.
-Living Lab Sustainability Opportunities As part of UBC's Living Lab objectives, all new buildings, additions, and significant renovations will be encouraged to embrace innovation and managed experimentation in their design and construction. - f.
-UBC Climate Action Plan All projects will follow supplementary technical sustainability design criteria identified in the UBC Climate Action Plan, as amended from time to time. - g.
-Stormwater Management All projects are to follow the stormwater guidelines below: - i.
-Where possible, public amenity will be combined with surface (ponds, swales, rain gardens) and rooftop (green roof, re-use system) stormwater facilities such that multiple benefits are realized, including potable water or energy savings, and stormwater volume reduction or flow control. - ii.
-Stormwater may be directed to the deep aquifer at all locations on campus. - iii.
-Passive infiltration to the upper aquifer is permitted only in those locations east of Main Mall Greenway and south of Crescent Road.
+Consideration of economic sustainability through use of design and material selection strategies that promote cost-effective, durable, and low maintenance buildings and public realm improvements. - iii.
+Environmental sustainability through energy and water demand management, rainwater management; respect for the forested setting for habitat and recreation; encouragement of horticultural diversity and low water-use, resilient landscaping; health and well being; and showcasing of learning, research, and demonstration projects. - d.
+All projects must develop specific sustainable design strategies and targets based on goals identified in individual project design briefs. - e.
+Leadership in Energy and Environmental Design (LEED) All building projects, including major renovations, on institutional campus lands must be designed to achieve LEED® Gold certification or approved alternative certification: In addition, some LEED credits are mandatory for projects at UBC, some LEED credits are mandatory for projects at UBC, see the UBC LEED Implementation Guide. - f.
+Sustainability Best Practice Building Design To maximize the environmental sustainability and construction and operating cost efficiencies, all projects are to follow Sustainability Best Practice Building Design Guidelines itemized in Section 2.3.10 of this document. - g.
+Living Lab Sustainability Opportunities As part of UBC's Living Lab objectives, all new buildings, additions, and significant renovations will be encouraged to embrace innovation and managed experimentation in their design and construction. - h.
+Stormwater Management All projects are to follow the UBC Vancouver Campus Integrated Stormwater Management Plan: - i.
+Projects should manage rainwater within the site as much as possible using low impact development strategies. - ii.
+Where possible, public amenity will be combined with surface (ponds, swales, rain gardens) and rooftop (green roof, re-use system) stormwater facilities such that multiple benefits are realized, including potable water or energy savings, and stormwater volume reduction or flow control. - iii.
+Passive infiltration to the upper aquifer is permitted only in those locations within the area east of Main Mall Greenway and south of Crescent Road. - i.
+Water Management All projects shall align with the goals of the UBC Vancouver Campus Water Action Plan: